Predications with Event Variables

 ...

-The handles=[] clause lists out all of the keys that the predication knows how to process in its introduced event.
-In this case, we have also added EventOption.optional to say that large doesn’t require “very”, but understands it if it exists.
-Now it will properly process the phrase.
+clause lists out all the keys that the predication knows how to process in its introduced event.
+In this case, we have also added EventOption.optional

 Example

-Adding these to hello_world.py allows us to have this interaction:
+allows us to have this interaction:

 python ./hello_world.py

-? what file is large?
+? which file is large?

-? what file is very large?
+? which file is very large?

 ? a file is very large